indexdata/rfcs/text/0000-folio-breaking-changes.md

         - It is also considered as a breakinch when there is a major change within in an interface
         - If a module stops providing an interface, is also considered as a breaking change
         - Runtime environment changes are also breaking changes.

-- Things to consider:
+    - Things to consider while dealing with Module version changes:
         - The language here needs to be fleshed out with examples and reasoning, i.e. there is both a functional API (the provided interfaces) and an operational API (the runtime requirements) and changes to either of these must be reflected in a module’s semver.
 NB: make a general statement about the goal here, and then provide select examples). ()
         - Three kinds of breaking changes?
             - Infrastructural change : eg. modules requires Kafka, Postgres, etc.
             - Non-infrastructural changes: eg. modules need Java v17, Node v16, etc.
             - Configurational changes: eg. change to environmental variables.

+- Interface Version changes:
+    - What is a breaking change with respect to a interface version change ?
+        - In UI modules :
+            -

 #### __Guide to what constitutes as non-breaking changes.__